How to faux finish with the denim technique on your wall…

 faux painting techniques – denim.

 but the point is, denim is a classic that has transcended time in our culture.
 And because of that, what better look to put on our walls?
 If you’re looking for something that won’t be out of style by next season, this is your answer.

-And the best news of all, this denim faux finish is not hard a tough DIY, and it’s not expensive.
+The best news of all, this denim faux finish is not hard a tough DIY, and it’s not expensive.
 Win, win, #winning.
-It’s a great way to add texture and depth to a space, on a small budget.
+It’s a great way to add texture and depth to a room on a small budget.

 Our family has moved 5 times in the past decade.
 And we’ve used this denim faux finish in each home.
 The first nursery we ever created, back in 2007 was painted denim.
 Here’s an oldie but goodie from my pre-blogging days…

 I’m not kidding when I say EVERYONE who walks into a room we’ve painted denim thinks that it’s wallpaper on the walls.
 People have to touch it to believe it’s really not wallpaper.

 Denim wallpaper or a navy grasscloth would set us back probably over a thousand dollars per room.
 This faux finish technique will run you a fraction of that cost.